Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Evil Counterpart: He's basically what would happen if Dalinar couldn't take responsibility for his crimes.

 - Fantastic Racism: At first he was surprised that a Herald might have dark skin and self-consciously chides himself for assuming they'd all look like Alethi.
 He's convinced that the Herald's dark eyes must be some sort of disguise though: so in other words he can overcome his Fantastic Racism but is still blinded by his Fantastic Classism.
+The assumption is somewhat justified though, as Shardblades and Surgebinding gradually turn the irises of a Darkeyes that gains them Bright, and the Heralds are literally legendary in their Surgebinding prowess and have been for millennia.
+However, the connection between a Herald and their Honorblade is entirely different from the Nahel bond between a Radiant and their spren and does not have this effect.

 - Hypocrite: For all his talk of making hard choices to fight Odium, he ends up joining Odium.
 Admittedly, Nergaoul was less than a mile away and pumping him with enough Thrill to drive his entire army insane, but still.
 He had previously praised Dalinar for his mistaken belief that Dalinar had killed Sadeas, and turns on him for that exact reason.